upenn-dag/accard-docs/sample-application/index.rst

 * Stress Testing
 * Generic Surgery

-Overall Effect (choice, overall-effects):

-* Patient performed better
-* Patient performance stayed the same
-* Patient performed worse

 Combination Radiation & Chemotherapy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Combines radiation and chemotherapy into groups for easy access to data within
-one "round" of treatment.
-This regimen is used in an abstract sense, as it is
-not necessarily an actual regimen in the normal sense; it simply gives you easy
-access to your data by grouping common sets of activity data.
+Combines radiation and chemotherapy into groups for easy access to data within one "round" of treatment.
+This regimen is used in an abstract sense, as it is not necessarily an actual regimen in the normal sense; it simply gives you easy access to your data by grouping common sets of activity data.

 **Allowed drugs**: